alexUXUI/personal-blog/src/pages/blog/2019-03-27-micro-frontends.md

 tags:
   - micro frontend
 ---
-## What is a micro frontend?
+## What is a micro frontend:

-A micro frontend is UI composed of microservices.
-Each microservice encapsulates a domain of business functionality and is a self-contained web application made of html, css, and js.
-While being independent, microservices work together to create a single UI.
+A micro frontend is a UI composed of multiple frontend applications.
+These frontend applications are generally referred to as "micro" applications because they are modeled on the single responsibility principal of microservices.
+A micro frontend is what emerges when all of the micro applications work together to form a seamless UI.

-#### Example:
+#### Hypothetical Example:
-Amazon uses a micro frontend architecture to split up its various web applications.
-Amazon products, wishlist, and shopping cart are all independent web applications assembled into one composite UI.
+In theory, Amazon might be using a micro frontend architecture to split up its various web applications.
+Amazon products, wishlist, and shopping cart could all be independent web applications assembled into one composite UI.

-## Why use micro frontends?
+## Why use micro frontends:

-Organizations leveraging micro frontend architectures become more nimble due to less interdependence between teams.
-The added agility allows for quicker feature iteration and code quality improves because more code is reused across microservices.
-Less code makes microservices easier to maintain, and adds durability to the overall UI.
-Teams also get smaller, faster, and have more ownership over their products.
+Organizations leveraging micro frontend architectures are more nimble due to less interdependence between teams.
+The agility allows for quicker iterations, and code quality improves because more code is being reused across microservices.
+This decrease in code makes microservices easier to maintain, and that adds durability to the overall UI.
+One other benefit is that teams get smaller, faster, and have more ownership over their products.

-## When to use micro frontends?
+## When to use micro frontends:

-Micro front end architectures are a good fit for developers with a big frontend code base that consists of discrete parts that need to integrate, talk to, and share data.
+Micro front end architectures are a good fit for teams with a large frontend code base that is made up of, or can be split into discrete sections of functionality.

 ## Who should use micro frontends?

 You and your team!
-Microfrontends are great place to give back to the community because there are not a enough people sharing their experiences.
+Micro frontends are great place to give back to the community because there are not a enough people sharing their experiences with this design pattern.

 ## How to implement a micro frontend:

 There are many ways to solve this problem, yet few established solutions.
+While it is relatively easy to have fragmented codebases, the crux of the problem is bringing the independent applications together.
+The "stitching" layer of a micro frontend must be able to load the correct micro app configuration and provide a way for micro apps to communicate and share state.

-Let's look at three of the more common design patterns.
+With this information in mind, Let's look at three of the more common design patterns.

-#### Routing between subdomains:
+#### 1) Routing between subdomains:

-This technique allows developers to split frontend code into microservices at the subdomain level.
+This technique allows developers to split frontend monoliths into micro apps at the subdomain level.
 Subdomains make it easy for teams to have independently maintained codebases under one domain.
 Example: `amazon.com` might route a user to `primenow.amazon.com`, using a `POST` request to share the user's shopping cart.
+While being low effort, the drawback of this approach is that it does not satisfy the requirements of a true micro frontend.
+A true microfront end should allow for the possibility that multiple micro applications be in the UI  _simultaneously_.

 <img src="https://i.ibb.co/tMchN7w/Screen-Shot-2019-03-27-at-11-56-09-PM.png" class="post-example" style="height: 300px; margin: auto; width: 100%; object-fit: contain"/>

 <br />
 <br />

-#### Web Components
+#### 2) Web Components

 Web Components (or Iframes) can also be used to add multiple, independent html/css/js applications to the same DOM.
-Spotify’s microfrontend is Iframe based.
+Spotify’s micro frontend is Iframe based.

 <img src="https://i.ibb.co/mvGtDMc/Screen-Shot-2019-03-28-at-12-07-15-AM.png" class="post-example" style="height: 300px; margin: auto; width: 100%; object-fit: contain"/>